Frequently Asked Questions

 - The airways make more mucus than usual, which tends to clog the airways.

-Who is at risk for developing COPD?
+Who is at Risk for Developing COPD?

 COPD most often occurs in people 40 years of age and older who have a history of smoking.
 These can be individuals who are either current or former smokers.
 Although as many as 1 out of 6 individuals with COPD have never smoked, smoking does remain the most common cause of COPD and accounts for as many as 9 out of 10 COPD-related deaths.